mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 What does intelligence mean to us?
 Is intelligence a prerequisite for survival?
 Are we the only intelligent species?

 Intelligence isn’t crucial for species’ success on Earth.
 My grass thrives without it.
 A tiny virus nearly wiped out the planet in 2020 without human knowledge.
 Therefore, knowledge isn’t a prerequisite for intelligence.
-Some species evolved without the need for intelligence..
+Some species evolved without the need for intelligence.

 Seeking intelligence around us is natural.
 When my pet follows my orders, I consider it intelligent.
 When I sought a lifelong partner, I wanted to spend time with an intelligent person.
 We weren't born with these desires, so why do we place such importance on intelligence?